-Have you ever read a positive news story or glowing review about a specific brand and wondered, ‘how did they pull that off?’
+Have you ever read a positive news story or glowing feature about a specific brand and wondered, ‘how did they pull that off?’
 Chances are the brand is working with a publicist – and they haven’t paid a cent for advertising space!

 In fact, you may be surprised to find that publicists are behind many of the news stories that appear in websites, podcasts, newspapers, magazines, radio, and television today.
 This type of coverage is referred to as ‘earned media,’ because it uses unpaid communications strategies to attract a journalist’s attention and unlock access to their audience.